hughdbrown/just-enough/linux.md

 $ cd .. # Move up one directory
 $ cd ../foo # Move up one directory, then to foo within that
 $ cd ~/foo # Move too home directory, then to foo within home
+$ pwd # display the path of the current working directory
+$ ls # list files and directories in current directory
 ```

 ## Create an empty file